-If you need support, or you are worried about someone you know and do not feel comfortable reaching out to someone at church, here are some resources:
+If you need support, or you are worried about someone you know and do not feel comfortable reaching out to someone at church, here are some other resources:

-Kids Help Phone: 1-800-668-6868
+- Kids Help Phone: 1-800-668-6868

-Hope for Wellness, for Indigenous people in crisis: 1-855-242-3310
+- Hope for Wellness, for Indigenous people in crisis: 1-855-242-3310

-Trans Lifeline provides peer support for trans people: 1-877-330-6366
+- Trans Lifeline provides peer support for trans people: 1-877-330-6366